Potlock-Planner-1/Backend/README.md

     - status code [404] (could not find guest associated with given guest id/ guest id does not exist)
     - status code [500] ( server or database error)

-3. HTTP method: [GET] (gives all the guests associated with teh potluck id)
+3. HTTP method: [GET] (gives all the guests associated with heh potluck id)
     ##### URL: /api/potlucks/:id/guests

     #### Headers (not implemented)